-Gondrezick leads No. 17 West Virginia women into 2nd round
+Gondrezick leads No. 17 WVa women past Lehigh 77-53

 Deans hit a 3-pointer in the closing seconds of the first half to cap a 10-0 run that gave the Mountaineers a 36-26 lead at the break.

-Lehigh was hanging close, trailing 49-39 after a Grothaus 3-pointer, but then West Virginia put the game away.
-Gondrezick had seven points and the score was 65-39 heading into the fourth quarter.
+Lehigh was hanging close, trailing 49-39 after a Grothaus 3-pointer, but West Virginia put the game away, taking a 65-39 into the fourth.

+West Virginia made both 3s in the 16-0 run and 10 of 13 shots, plus 7 of 8 free throws, and outscored Lehigh 29-13 in the third quarter.
 The Mountain Hawks missed four shots and had four turnovers in the last 3 1/2 minutes.

-West Virginia made both 3s and 10 of 13 shots overall plus 7 of 8 free throws in the third quarter, outscoring Lehigh 29-13.

 BIG PICTURE